Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

 -  automatically run Setup to configure the system if necessary
 -  stop and disable Curator to avoid closing old indices
--  stop and disable all active sniffing processes (Zeek, Snort, Suricata, and netsniff-ng)
+-  stop and disable all active sniffing processes (Zeek, Suricata, and Stenographer)
--  stop and disable ossec_agent
--  reconfigure and restart sguild, syslog-ng, and Logstash where necessary
--  generate IDS alerts using Snort or Suricata
+-  generate IDS alerts using Suricata
 -  generate Zeek logs
 -  store IDS alerts and Zeek logs with original timestamps
--  split traffic into separate daily pcaps and store them where sguil's pcap_agent can find them
+-  store pcaps where Security Onion Console (SOC) can find them

 Minimum Requirements
 --------------------

 -  50GB storage
--  4GB RAM
+-  8GB RAM
 -  2 CPU cores

 Please note these are MINIMUM requirements.
 If you can allocate more resources, please do so.